• Skip to main content

 Illinois tenants’ rights include:

-- Return of security deposit.
-The tenant must be refunded their security deposit within 45 days of vacating the premises.
+• Return of security deposit.
+Under Illinois security deposit laws, the landlord must return the tenant’s deposit within 45 days of vacating the premises.
 The landlord may deduct costs for damages, cleaning or unpaid rent, along with an itemized statement of deductions within 30 days.

 What are an Illinois tenant’s responsibilities?